 A client came to us recently with an inquiry about the design and development of a new e-commerce website for a new product line they were launching.
-However, there was a problem: they requested a specific website domain name, which was already taken.
+However, there was a problem: they requested a specific website domain name already taken.
 Someone else owned the domain!

 So, what do you do if you find yourself in this situation?

-For this particular client, we followed our proven process of buying a domain name that someone else already owns.
+We followed our proven process of buying a domain name that someone else already owns for this particular client.
 But if you are wondering how to do the same thing for yourself, you’re reading the right blog post.

-Let’s look at the steps to purchasing a website domain someone else owns if you should use a domain broker service or not, and what the steps would be if you choose to go with a domain broker service.
+Let’s look at the steps to purchasing a website domain someone else owns, whether you should use a domain broker service, and what the steps would be if you choose to go with a domain broker service.

 How to purchase the domain